db47h/hwsim/README.md

   - output states are written to the "next state" array
 - the "current state" and "next state" arrays are swapped.

+## Project Status

+This is a naive simulation: in a complex system, a lot of gates do not change state at every tick of the simulation because their inputs do not change.
+For example, a 32 bits ripple-carry is built from 32*5=160 gates and needs about 65 ticks to output the correct result.
+As the simulation advances, only the last few gates in the input->output chain change state and need to be updated.

+While this could be improved, performance is not a major goal right now since it can always be somewhat improved by using cutstom components (with logic written in Go).

+The main focus is on the API: bring it in a usable and stable state.
+Tinkering with the simulation must be fun, not a type typing or useless scaffolding chore.
+Not all the features I have in mind are implemented yet.
+TODO's with high priority are listed in the issue tracker.
+Contributions welcome!

+I don't really have plans for any form of GUI yet, so please don't ask.

 ## Quick tour

 ### Building a chip

 By *chip* I mean these tiny black boxes with silver pins protuding from them that can do all kind of marvelous things in a digital circuit.

-A chip is defined by its name, it's input and output pin names (pinout?), and what circuitry is inside, performing its actual function.
+A chip is defined by its name, it's input and output pin names, and what circuitry is inside, performing its actual function.

 For example, building an XOR gate from a set of NANDs is done like this:

 [![XOR gate][imgxor]][xor]

-The same in Go:
+The same in Go with hwsim and the built-in components provided by the hwlib package:

 ```go
     import (